enkidevs/curriculum/linux/user-and-file-management/terminal-power-user-tips/useful-aliasing-in-bash.md

 ---
 ## Quiz

-headline: what is going on with this command?
+headline: Can you figure out what a command does given only its output?

 question: |
   Consider the following command and its output: